SchwaIndustries/ScrimBot/README.md

 3. In your Firebase project, navigate to Settings > Service Accounts > Firebase Admin SDK and click **Generate a new key**

+4. In your Firebase project, navigate to Develop > Firestore and make sure Firestore is enabled for your project (NOT Realtime Database)

-4. You now have two options: if you want to store the JSON locally, you can put the file in your project folder and set an additional key which points to it:
+5. You now have two options: if you want to store the JSON locally, you can put the file in your project folder and set an additional key which points to it:
 ```
 GOOGLE_APPLICATION_CREDENTIALS=</path/to/service-account-file.json>
 ```